 Rove also allows you to earn Rove Miles from shopping, whether you're using its desktop site or its extension.

 Note at the bottom of the screenshot that Rove is offering 3.2x miles per $1 spent on Visa and Mastercard gift cards.
-Although you'll need to pay the $5.95 activation fee, buying these cards with something like the Capital One Venture Rewards Credit card will earn you an additional 2x Capital One Miles for every dollar you spend.
+Although you'll need to pay the $5.95 activation fee, buying these cards with something like the Capital One Venture Rewards Credit Card or Capital One Venture Business will earn you an additional 2x Capital One Miles for every dollar you spend.
 In the right circumstances, that's pretty compelling.

 Rove Transfer Partners